Death of a Scoundrel: Plot

-Sabourin then courts the affluent Edith van Renssalaer (Coleen Gray), married to a wealthy businessman.
-Sabourin attempts to interfere in her marriage to gain control of her stock and form a new uranium company, but Zina resurfaces one night and reveals that she learned he was responsible for his brother's death.
-He pledges his love to her and remorse for Gerry's death, lying through his teeth.
-Zina believes him, but when she sees him conspire with Edith, she kills herself and writes a note implicating Sabourin.
+Sabourin then courts Edith van Renssalaer, the affluent wife of a wealthy businessman.
+Sabourin attempts to interfere in her marriage to gain control of her stock and form a new uranium company, but Zina resurfaces one night and reveals that she learned that he was responsible for Gerry's death.
+He pledges his love to her and remorse for Gerry's death.
+Sabourin is lying, but Zina believes him.
+However, after seeing him conspire with Edith, Zina kills herself and writes a note implicating Sabourin.
 The police arrest him, while Edith abandons him.

 As Sabourin's embezzling is also uncovered, the court begins an attempt to deport him to Czechoslovakia.
-Knowing that the communists will confiscate his money there, Sabourin instructs Miss Kelly to contact his mother.
+Knowing that the communists will confiscate his money there, Sabourin instructs Kelly to contact his mother.
 The mother is initially happy to see her son, but refuses his plan to tell the court that Sabourin was born illegitimately in Switzerland and disowns him.
-Miss Kelly, who has long concealed her love and concern for Sabourin, implores him to return the stolen money and tells him that his way does not work out in the end.
+Kelly, who has long concealed her love and concern for Sabourin, implores him to return the stolen money.

-Initially reluctant, Sabourin finally decides to return the money.
+Sabourin eventually decides to return the money.
 No sooner does he endorse the stock certificates, O'Hara (who hitherto had qualms concerning their crooked dealings) arrives and confronts him at gunpoint.
-O'Hara announces that he and Bauman intend to let Sabourin be the fall guy and take all the money for themselves.
+O'Hara and Bauman intend to let Sabourin be the fall guy and take all the money for themselves.
 A struggle ensues over O'Hara's gun in which Sabourin manages to kill O'Hara but is himself fatally wounded.
-As he returns home dejectedly, he sees all of his would-be victims emerging successful as well as a billboard with the verse Mark 8:36 written on it.
-He also meets Kelly, and tells her that he returned the money.
+While returning home, he sees all of his would-be victims emerging successful as well as a billboard with a Bible verse written on it.
+He also meets Kelly, and says that he returned the money.

-When Sabourin returns home, he pleads with his mother, but she refuses to see him.
-He then calls Kelly, leaving a message telling her that he really did love her in his own way and begging for forgiveness.
-Finally, he collapses on the bed and dies.
+When Sabourin returns home, he pleads with his mother, who refuses to see him.
+He then calls Kelly, leaving a message saying that he really did love her and begging for forgiveness.
+He then collapses on the bed and dies.

-The story ends as Kelly finishes reporting the story to the police and Sabourin's mother, who laments that she did not forgive her son for his crimes before he died.
-Kelly then surmises that it is possible Sabourin found forgiveness and peace in death, taking one last look around his magnificent house as she leaves.
+Kelly later finds the body.
+She tells the police everything she knows about Sabourin's past to the police and his mother.
+The latter laments that she did not forgive Sabourin before he died.